Is really not an easy thing to do……

 Tips for being accepted:

 1. Be thorough

-2. Japanese assistance
+2. Japanese Assistance

-Not to be confused with the point above.
+Not to be confused with factor 3 above.
 Get a Japanese friend to help (but not actually write for you) fill out the application to make sure everything is in order and you have understood the small print.
 Try and get some confidence in Japanese before applying too.
 At least be familiar with some of the terms on the application as they most likely will ask you questions related to these when they call you.

 3. Don’t give up if you get turned down

 It may be that you strike it lucky on your very first application, but it may also be that it takes a few attempts.
 Keep trying.
 I had a friend who got very lucky on his first attempt after being here less than a year.
 Like me it might take some persistence.
 Again, the number of years you are here, stability in a job and employment status can all contribute to your success.